bitnami/containers/bitnami/multus-cni/README.md

-# Bitnami package for Multus CNI
+# Bitnami Secure Image for Multus CNI

 ## What is Multus CNI?